 Ultimate 150 - Can/U.S/MEX $74 Unlimited Unlimited calling in Canada.U.S./Mexico 150 GB of shareable data Unlimited in Canada/U.S./Mexico $74

-5. Canada eSIM – Altenative to Physical SIM Cards
+5. Canada eSIM – Alternative to Physical SIM Cards

-Make sure to get a local SIM card for calls, texts, and data.
-There are two options – an eSIM built into your device or a physical SIM chip inserted into your phone.
+There are two options – an eSIM built into your device or a physical SIM inserted into your phone.
 Both allow tapping into Canada’s cellular networks.

 6.1.
 Buy Canada eSIM plans

 • Online purchase before the trip from providers’ websites.
-A good option for seamless activation on arrival but requires a compatible phone.
+A good option for seamless activation on arrival but requires a compatible phone or ID information or address in Canada.

 Here are a few options for obtaining a physical SIM card to use in Canada: